randall-frank/digisim/README.rst

 using the '.DS' suffix, but this is not enforced by the program.
 All files are 8200 byte files of type BIN.

+Normally, one would download the `.po` file and use it with an emulator or burn a 5.25" disk with the image.
+Thanks to the great work by Chris Torrence and Michael Morrison on the `Apple2TS <https://github.com/ct6502/apple2ts>`_ browser hosted Apple II emulator, one can play the game via a web browser.

+`Play DIAFLW in a browser <https://apple2ts.com/?appmode=game&theme=dark#https://github.com/randall-frank/digisim/releases/download/v1.2.0/DigiSim_Release.po>`_

 Please feel free to post issues and other questions at `DigiSim Issues
 <https://github.com/randall-frank/digisim/issues>`_.
 This is the best place